-- P = Permitted Use - P = Permitted Use as defined and delineated in Section 307-19D, and reflected in the Town Zoning Map. - P = Permitted Use with Planning Board Site Plan Approval, all applicable safety inspections as deemed appropriate by the Planning Board and proper licensing by applicable state and federal agencies [Added 3-14-06 ATM] - P= Permitted Use as defined and delineated in Section 307-16 [Added ATM 3-11-09] - S = Permitted by special exception only - $S^ =$ as defined by RSA 72:23-a, tax exempt veterans' organizations by special exception in the Residential District. - CUP = Permitted by Conditional Use Permit from Planning Board [Added ATM 3-10-20] - CUP = Permitted by Conditional Use Permit from Planning Board under the authority of RSA 674:21, II Innovative Land Use Controls.
-In order to qualify as a workforce housing development, the applicant must present covenants and/or other contractual guarantees that assure the units are affordable as defined by RSA 674:58, IV.
-[Added ATM 3-8-22]
+- P = Permitted Use - P^ = Permitted Use as defined and delineated in Section 307-19D, and reflected in the Town Zoning Map. - P = Permitted Use with Planning Board Site Plan Approval, all applicable safety inspections as deemed appropriate by the Planning Board and proper licensing by applicable state and federal agencies [Added 3-14-06 ATM] - P= Permitted Use as defined and delineated in Section 307-16 [Added ATM 3-11-09] - S = Permitted by special exception only - S = as defined by RSA 72:23-a, tax exempt veterans' organizations by special exception in the Residential District. - CUP = Permitted by Conditional Use Permit from Planning Board [Added ATM 3-10-20]